Curvature bound of Dyson Brownian Motion: Introduction

 \section{Introduction}

-The objective of this article is to reveal {\it a curvature bound} of a differential structure behind infinite particle systems with long-range interactions.

-\paragraph{Infinite Dyson Brownian motion}One of the interacting particle systems studied in this article can be formally described as the following stochastic differential equation of infinitely many particles:
+\paragraph{Infinite Dyson Brownian motion} The interacting particle system mainly studied in this article can be formally described as the following stochastic differential equation of infinitely many particles in $\R$:

-whereby $\{B_\cdot^k\}_{k\in \N}$ are infinitely many independent Brownian motions on~$\R$.
-The solution to \eqref{d:DBMS} is called {\it infinite Dyson Brownian motion}, which has a particular importance in relation to random matrix theory (see \cite{Dys62, Spo87, NagFor98, KatTan10, Osa96, Osa12, Osa13, Tsa16}).
-The infinite interacting diffusions~\eqref{d:DBMS} can be thought of as {\it a single} diffusion process on {\it the configuration spcae~$\U=\U(\R)$} over $\R$ (i.e., the space of locally finite point measures on~$\R$).
-This diffusion process on~$\U$ has an invariant measure~$\QP$, called $\sine_\beta$ ensemble (see \S~\ref{subsec:SB}), that is known as the universal limit of the eigenvalue distributions of Gaussian random matrices.
+where $(B_t^k: t\ge 0, k \in \N)$ is the family of infinitely many independent Brownian motions on~$\R$.
+The solution $\mathbb X_t = (X_t)_{k \in \N}$ to \eqref{d:DBMS} is called {\it infinite Dyson Brownian motion with inverse temperature $\beta>0$}, which is of particular importance in relation to the random matrix theory.
+Over the last thirty-five years, the existence and the uniqueness of strong and weak solutions to~\eqref{d:DBMS} have been intensively studied, e.g., in~\cite{Dys62, Spo87, NagFor98, KatTan10, Osa96, Osa12, Osa13, Tsa16, OsaTan20, KawOsaTan22}.
+In particular, the existence and the pathwise uniqueness of the strong solution to~\eqref{d:DBMS} have been proven with a suitable choice of initial conditions in~\cite{OsaTan20, KawOsaTan22} for $\beta=1,2,4$ and in~\cite{Tsa16} for $\beta \ge 1$.
+By mapping the solution~$\mathbb X_t$ via $(x_i)_{i \in \N} \mapsto \sum_{i=1}^\infty \delta_{x_i}$, it can be thought of as a diffusion process (i.e., a continuous-time strong Markov process with continuous trajectories) on {\it the configuration spcae~$\U=\U(\R)$} over $\R$ (i.e., the space of locally finite point measures on~$\R$) {endowed with the vague topology~$\tau_\mrmv$ (i.e., the topology induced by the duality of compactly supported continuous functions in $\R$).
+This diffusion process on~$\U$ is called {\it unlabelled solution} to~\eqref{d:DBMS} and denoted by $\mathsf X_t$.
+For~$\beta=1,2,4$, the solution~$\mathsf X_t$ has been identified with the diffusion process associated with a particular Dirichlet form whose symmetrising measure~$\QP$ is the law of the sine $\beta$ ensemble, see~\cite[Thm.~24]{Osa12} and \cite[\S8]{Tsa16}. }

-\paragraph{Differential structure of interacting particles}The infinite Dyson Brownian motion~\eqref{d:DBMS} induces a differential structure on~the infinite-dimensional space~$\U$, called {\it Dirichlet form}, that is, a closed symmetric bilinear form~$(\E^{\U, \QP}, \dom{\E^{\U, \QP}})$ on~$L^2(\U, \QP)$ satisfying a maximum principle (called Markovian property).
-The Dirichlet form~$(\E^{\U, \QP}, \dom{\E^{\U, \QP}})$ corresponding to \eqref{d:DBMS} is described as follows (see Dfn.~\ref{d:DFF}):